shubam341/Task_analyzer-Assignment-/README.md

 # 🚀 TASK ANALYZER — Smart Task Prioritization System
 ### AI-Powered Ranking • Deadline Awareness • Productivity Booster

+#  Priority Scoring Algorithm
+  ### The scoring engine of Task Analyzer is built to mimic real-world decision making where urgency, impact, effort, and dependencies influence which task should be done first.
+Instead of ranking based on a single factor, the algorithm evaluates each task using a weighted multi-factor formula.
 </div>

 ---